sourcegraph/about/content/blogposts/2019/code-navigation-in-github-pull-requests.md

 <Figure
    src="https://sourcegraphstatic.com/code-navigation-in-github-pull-requests-typescript-hover.png"
-   alt="Github pull request demonstrating code navigation to help review code."
+   alt="GitHub pull request demonstrating code navigation to help review code."
 />

 How does it help?
 Suppose you're reviewing a pull request that calls a function you don't recognize.
 You'll be able to quickly answer: